BradleyA/git-TEST-commit-automation/hooks/README.md

 **WARNING**: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!

 #### Strategy:
 Scripts to assist running something, and checking something, then reporting something; when you commit something.

 #### About

 git-TEST-commit-automation runs pre-commit and post-commit hooks when "git commit -m 'message' " is executed.
 Pre-commit creates a file (${REPOSITORY_DIR}/hooks/COMMIT_FILE_LIST) which includes files being commited.
 Post-commit searches in the same directory as the commited filename for a TEST/\<filename>/ directory.
 If found post-commit runs TEST/\<filename>/SA-setup.sh and/or TEST/\<filename>/FVT-setup.sh then searches for files beginning with SA- of FVT- and runs them.

-TL;DR - Why did I create git-TEST-commit-automation when there are so many open software and enterprise level testing solutions available.
+TL;DR - Why did I create git-TEST-commit-automation when there are so many great open software and enterprise level testing solutions available.
 I needed something that would run some basic SA and FVT tests with minimal learning curve.
-I needed a solution that would inform, not impede code development.
-I needed something that would encourage 'git commit -m 'xxx', not exit 1 if there are any code incidents.
-I needed a solution that I could store test cases with the code.
-I needed a solution that I could setup and uninstall without effecting the code.
+A solution that would inform, not impede code development.
+That would encourage 'git commit -m 'xxx', not exit 1 if there is a code incidents.
+A solution that allows test cases to be included with code in a Git repository.
+A solution that could be setup and uninstall without effecting the code being developed.

-TL;DR - During code design, I do not care if my code is perfect.
-I only care if it runs and begins to solve some part of a bigger solution.
-During code design I may throw out dozens to hundreds of lines of code.
-It did not matter if that code was perfect, it is trash now.
-As I fine tune a design I am more interested in getting the code perfect and using open software and enterprise level solution to help get it pollish and secure.
+TL;DR - During code design, focus is on how to solve parts of a bigger solution.
+At times during design one may throw out a couple to dozens of lines of code.
+So is does not matter that the code didn't meet every test to the point of stopping design and development.
+As a design matures it is increasingly important to have code PASS tests and made availeble to additional testing with open software and enterprise level solution to help get it pollish and secure.

 #### Objectives:
 1) Quick setup with default test cases for any Git repository (in seconds)